A brief history of Nineteenth-Century French Studies

 Nineteenth-Century French Studies was founded in 1972 by Thomas H. Goetz at the State University of New York at Fredonia.
-A few years later, he organized the first annual Colloquium in Nineteenth-Century French Studies, held in Fredonia in 1975.
-Despite the similar titles for both the journal and the colloquium, Tom Goetz always insisted on the editorial independence of the former, a stance that has been proudly maintained.
-Though scholarly trends have shifted over the past forty years, the recognizable traits of the publication were established early on: to publish original research on "nineteenth-century French literature and related fields" accompanied by a healthy array of substantive book reviews in two double issues annually.
-From the outset, the Advisory Board has been a "working" board comprised of recognized experts across the range of our discipline, familiar with scholarly trends here and abroad, and who are willing and available to help in the evaluation of article submissions.
+A few years later, he organized the first annual colloquium in nineteenth-century French studies, held in Fredonia in 1975.
+Despite the similar names for both the journal and the colloquium, Tom Goetz always insisted on the editorial independence of the former, a stance that has been proudly maintained.
+Though scholarly trends have shifted over the years, the recognizable traits of the publication were established early on: to publish original research on "nineteenth-century French literature and related fields" accompanied by a healthy array of substantive book reviews in two annual double issues.
+From the outset, the Advisory Board has been a "working" board comprised of recognized experts across the range of our discipline, familiar with scholarly trends around the world, and who are willing and available to help in the evaluation of article submissions.
 Tom Goetz maintained that the journal's success was due in very large measure to the contributions of the Advisory Board, as true now as it was then.
 For his sustained contributions to the field, he was awarded the rank of Officier dans l'Ordre des Palmes académiques in 1989 and, in 1991, SUNY bestowed upon him the title of Distinguished Service Professor.

 The journal's rich history is a testament to its enduring commitment to promoting the best scholarship in nineteenth-century French literature and related fields.